Crate Training and Housebreaking;

 diarrhea.
 Mental depression can also occur.

 Amaryllis (Amaryllis spp).
-Ingestion can result in vomiting, diarrhea, depression, lack of appetite,
+Ingestion can result in vomiting, diarrhea, depression, lack of appetite, tremors,

-tremors, drooling and abdominal pain.
+drooling and abdominal pain.

 Mistletoe (Phoradendron spp.).
-This plant, another Christmas plant, can also cause significant vomiting
+This plant, another Christmas plant, can also cause significant vomiting and

-collapse and, if a lot is ingested, death has occurred.
+and, if a lot is ingested, death has occurred.

 Some animals may even show erratic behavior and possible hallucinations.

 Poinsettia (Euphorbia).
 This plant can cause irritation to the mouth and stomach and sometimes vomiting.
+It

-It has a low level of toxicity and is overrated as a toxic plant.
+has a low level of toxicity and is overrated as a toxic plant.
 Many people consider it basically non-toxic.

 Christmas cactus, Thanksgiving cactus, Easter cactus (Schlumbergera or Zygocactus).
-In dogs, if
+In dogs, if large

-plants are considered low toxicity plants.
+are considered low toxicity plants.

 Some less common toxic winter holiday plants include: